robinbryce/quorum-gcp-preemptible/article.md

 * [ ] Headless + deployment alternate as per https://kubernetes.io/docs/tasks/run-application/run-single-instance-stateful-application/
 * [ ] follow the pattern from [here](https://github.com/getamis/grpc-contract/blob/master/examples/cmd/server/main.go)
 * [ ] node affinity to spread the dlt nodes around for preempt resilience for contract deployment (this looks dependent on k8s' 1.18 which is a bit fresh)
+* [ ] run quorum as daeomon set, with taints to keep them off the ingress. it is a simple way to spread but forces us to have 1 VM per geth node
 * [x] caas example using
   * https://medium.com/getamis/sol2proto-694af65ded55
   * https://medium.com/getamis/grpc-in-dapp-architecture-8c34125356c7